John Lauridsen

-John Mikkelsen Lauridsen (born 2 April 1959) is a retired Danish professional footballer who played as an attacking midfielder, gifted with field vision and able to shoot with both feet.
+John Mikkelsen Lauridsen (born 2 April 1959) is a Danish retired professional footballer who played as an attacking midfielder, gifted with field vision and able to shoot with both feet.

 He won the Danish championship with Esbjerg, before playing eight years uninterrupted in La Liga, with Español and Málaga.
-He appeared in more than 250 official games for the former club, helping it reach the 1988 UEFA Cup Final.
+He appeared in more than 250 official games for the former club, helping it reach the 1988 UEFA Cup final.

 Lauridsen played 27 times for Denmark after making his debut in 1981, representing the nation at the Euro 1984.